 Please let the Campaigns Team know your meeting arrangements by emailing campaigns@crisis.org.uk.
-We can help you to prepare and knowing that a meeting has taken place is very important for informing future contact with your representatives.
+We can help you to prepare and knowing that a meeting has taken place is very important for informing future contact with your MP.

-3. Prepare key points on what you are going to say with clear suggested actions you are hoping they will take after you meet them.
-You could ask them to:

-- Speak about homelessness in the Senedd/UK Parliament - Submit written questions

-- Write to the Housing Secretary, or Minister with responsibilities for homelessness, on your behalf - Write to your Local Authority's Chief Executive on your behalf - Join the All-Party Parliamentary Group for Ending Homelessness (MP) or the Cross-Party Housing Group (MS) - Participate in campaign events in the Senedd and/or Parliament hosted by Crisis

-Read more about our key messages and current campaigns to help you prepare here.
+- 3. Prepare key points on what you are going to say with clear suggested actions you are hoping your MP will take after you meet them.
+You could ask them to: - Speak about homelessness in Parliament - Submit written questions - Table a debate on homelessness or any related concerns you have - Write to the Housing Secretary, or Minister with responsibilities for homelessness, on your behalf - Write to your Local Authority's Chief Executive on your behalf - Join the All-Party Parliamentary Group for Ending Homelessness - Participate in campaign events in Parliament hosted by Crisis Read more about our key messages and current campaigns to help you prepare here.

 If you're looking for information about homelessness in your specific area, our Research Team may be able to help.
 Email them at research@crisis.org.uk